gwu1234/React-FCM-Client/README.md

-it is a self-education project: a React web app and a Firebase Cloud Message (FCM) Client
+it is a self-education project:

+a React web app and a Firebase Cloud Message (FCM) Client.

 steps:
 1) set up a serive-workers for FCM: firebase-messaging-sw.js

 2) initialize and get integrated with Firebase FCM service push-notification.js

 var firebaseConfig = {
     apiKey: "",